Rodney French

-Rodney French was an American abolitionist, politician, and merchant who served as Mayor of New Bedford, Massachusetts.
+Rodney French (1802–1882) was an American abolitionist, politician, and merchant who served as Mayor of New Bedford, Massachusetts.

 Early life

 French was born on May 2, 1802, in Berkley, Massachusetts to Samuel and Celia (Crane) French.
 Samuel French held a number of political offices in Berkley.
 He served as Berkley's Town Clerk for four years, was a member of the board of selectmen for six years and the School Committee for nine years, and represented the town in the Massachusetts House of Representatives for four years and the Massachusetts Senate for three years.
 He was also delegate to the Massachusetts Constitutional Convention of 1853.

 Politics and abolitionism

 In 1836, French helped form and was elected president of the New Bedford Young Men's Anti-Slavery Society.
 In 1838, he hired Frederick Douglass to work as a caulker on one of his ships.
 Douglass, however, was unable to take the job because he was informed that every white man on the ship would leave if he "struck a blow upon her".
 At an 1841 meeting of the New England Anti-Slavery Society, French, along with fellow radical abolitionists Nathaniel Peabody Rogers and Stephen Symonds Foster, asked the convention to declare "that the church and clergy of the United States, as a whole, constitute a great brotherhood of thieves, inasmuch, as they countenance and support the highest kind of theft - manstealing" and to "renounce them as Christian Church and clergy."
 This amendment was opposed by William Lloyd Garrison and defeated.

 In 1841, French served on New Bedford's board of selectmen.

 In September 1843, President John Tyler appointed French Collector of Customs for the Port of New Bedford.
 However, once Tyler found out that he was a vocal opponent of slavery, he gave up on French's nomination and the Senate refused to confirm him.

 French was a member of the Whig Party, but was not liked by the party establishment.
 He later became a member of the Free Soil Party and supported Martin Van Buren in the presidential election of 1848.

-Following the passage of the Fugitive Slave Act of 1850, French proposed an amendments at a meeting of the city's abolitionists and freed blacks that included language that supported using physical force against slave catchers.
+Following the passage of the Fugitive Slave Act of 1850, French proposed an amendment at a meeting of the city's abolitionists and freed Blacks that included language that supported using physical force against slave catchers.
 His amendments were opposed by moderate abolitionists, but passed by a majority vote.
 French also forwarded a petition demanding the repeal of the Fugitive Slave Act to U.S. Representative Horace Mann.
 The petition, which had been gathered by women from New Bedford, contained 1,729 signatures.
 In 1852, merchants in New Bern, North Carolina boycotted a ship partially owned by French because they considered him to be a leading opponent of the Fugitive Slave Act.